atelierdumobile/appdeploy/README.md

 	- Slack support

 Knowns bugs or assimilated

-	- ⚠️ Store password in keychain or encrypt them in the settings (sftp only, ssh mode is secured)
+	- ⚠️ Store SFTP password in keychain or encrypt them in the settings (ssh mode do not store pwd so is currently secured)

 ## Feature requests and feedback
 Ping me on [twitter](http://twitter.com/nlauquin)